DavidVollmers/celm/@celm/core/README.md

 ## @celm/core

-This is the core package of the Celm library.
+This is the core package of the Celm framework.
 It contains the core functionality to create simple and lightweight custom elements.

 ### Documentation